mc100s/irondashboard/README.md

 https://irondashboard.surge.sh

 ## TODO
-- Add a random background from unsplash
-- Add the possibility to check TODOs
+- Add custom TODO
 - Change the day with arrow left / right
-- Make the label smaller (only initials) on mobile phone
+- Add restaurants in "Full Mode"
+- Add the list of students in "Teacher Mode"